joshstar/AniList-API-Docs/source/authentication.rst

 Which Grant type to use?
 ==================================

-If you want to save, edit or remove (POST, PUT, DELETE) any AniList user (resource owner) data then you'll need to use the *authorization code* grant type.

 If you only require reading of AniList data, then use *client credentials* grant type.

+If you want to save, edit or remove (POST, PUT, DELETE) any AniList user (resource owner) data then you'll need to use the *authorization code* or *authorization pin* grant type.

+The *authorization code* and *authorization pin* grant types are very similar.
+The only main difference being the *authorization code* grant will redirect the user to a redirect uri with the authorization code, while the *authorization pin* grant will display a pin that the user must copy and paste into the client.

 Both the current grant types have a client secret key, you are required to keep this **private**.